n6ai/minze/docs/guide/basics/quick-start.md

 ## Creating a component

-1. In the root directory of your project start the development server and open the `localhost` url.
+1. In the root directory of your project start the development server and open the `localhost` URL.

 **npm**